AuroraStorm-sw/Inspired-Ink/README.md

 - https://ozofe.com/maya-angelou/on-aging/ - Poem by Maya Angelou
 - https://reedsy.com/discovery/blog/haiku-poem-examples - Haiku by Ezra Pound
 - https://www.songlyrics.com/poets-of-the-fall/war-lyrics/ - Part of the lyrics to War by Poets Of the Fall
+- https://americanliterature.com/author/kate-chopin/short-story/the-story-of-an-hour - The story of an Hour by Kate Chopin
+- https://genius.com/Riell-lie-to-me-lyrics - Lyric part of Lie to Me by Riell

 # Testing
 ## Manual testing